AmericanRedCross/GeoForce/README.md

 ##Chubbs

 Chubbs is the NodeJS Spatial Server that serves as the API from which the web application consumes data.
 This consumes data from the PostGIS database.
+This is currently a read-only tool.
+Specific SQL queries to perform the logic we need is done by creating an SQL view.
+This view in turn automatically becomes an endpoint in Chubbs.

 ##GeoAngular

 This is the front-end JavaScript application that utilizes AngularJS, Leaflet, and Bootstrap.
+The core of the architecture in GeoAngular is the use of AngularJS' `ngRouter` to reflect all states of the application--both the map as well as the stories and other applicable views.

 ##Succubus